 Taking care of a garden or even just a few plants in your house doesn’t just turn into a nice hobby to fill your free time with.
-It’s much more than that – it changes the way you are and behave in a society, because it has a huge impact on your way of thinking.
-It’s also great for kids to learn how to take care of plants, because they’ll grow up to be more responsible, caring and organized.
+It’s much more than that – it changes the way you are and behaves in a society because it has a huge impact on your way of thinking.
+It’s also great for kids to learn how to take care of plants because they’ll grow up to be more responsible, caring, and organized.

 Kew Gardens is a free app that works on both Android and iOS devices, being suitable for smartphones, as well as tablets.
 By using a QR code scanner, the tool lets everyone access very detailed profiles on each plant they own or are planning to buy.
 This one will include photos, videos, as well as many details about the way you need to take care of them.

 Being an app created by the Royal Botanical Garden, it actually comes with details about the plants owned by the garden.
 It is great for those planning to visit it, but it can also be helpful for gardeners looking for inspiration, as it shows what looks best in their gardens at the moment.

 This way, you can see what some of the loveliest plants are and how difficult it is to take care of them.
 Whenever you decide to purchase one of the flowers, you’ll know what climate it survives in and which one doesn’t suit it.
 You’ll be able to install this one on iOS 5.1 and Android v2.2.